Last Updated on June 25, 2022 by Gary Stephen

-The garden framework is generally made up of sturdy plants with excellent foliage.
+The most important element that plays a crucial role in determining your garden’s landscape is its framework plants.
+Often referred to as bones, they provide a definite structure to gardens.
+Garden planners combine their knowledge of horticulture and architectural landscaping to make gardens voluminous and eye-catchy.
+The garden framework is generally made of sturdy plants with excellent foliage.
 Dwarf evergreen trees are the best landscaping shrubs.
-They can fill up the garden layout all-round the year.
-Be it any climactic condition, from scorching heat to snow, the dwarf evergreen trees will remain intact and maintain your garden’s appearance.
+They can fill up the garden layout all year round.
+Be it any climatic condition, from scorching heat to snow, the dwarf evergreen trees will remain intact and maintain your garden’s appearance.

-The use of dwarf evergreen trees for garden landscaping is a time-tested conception that has been in fashion for centuries.
+The use of dwarf evergreen trees for garden landscaping is a time-tested concept that has been in fashion for centuries.
 Modern home gardeners have acquired a taste for classic garden frameworks that incorporates the use of evergreen trees.
 These shrubs have now dominated the market with their new varieties featuring vibrant blooms and prolific leafage.

 Why use dwarf evergreen trees as garden “bones”?